The authors are kindly requested to observe the following editing requirements:

-- Please use the author-date system (in which case it is not necessary to repeat the entire reference in each note).
+- Please use the Harvard system (in which case it is not necessary to repeat the entire reference in each note).
 Please avoid the use of small capitals or italics for the name of the author

 - In case of foreign authors (non-Hungarian), please use the last name, first name order.

 - If you use several works of an author published in the same year, differentiate it by small letters added to the date of publication both in the notes and bibliography.

 Please consider the following criteria when writing you review: